mapcrafter/mapcrafter/docs/configuration.rst

         Like ``daylight``, but renders at night.
     ``cave``
-        Renders only caves and colors blocks depending on their height to make them better recognizable.
+        Renders only caves and colors blocks depending on their height to make them easier to recognize.

 ``textures_dir = <directory>``